meltyourface/blank/posts/Cartomancy/Tarot-Lesson-Plan-Suit-of-Swords-Interpretation/index.md

 - Emphasize the importance of continued practice and study in developing Cartomancy skills and encourage students to practice regularly on their own and with others
 - Provide students with handouts or resources for additional study and reference on the Suit of Swords

-Assignment: Have students reflect on the Suit of Swords in their personal lives and write a one-page reflection on how they connect with the cards' symbolism, spiritual significance, and intellectual themes.
+**Assignment**: Have students reflect on the Suit of Swords in their personal lives and write a one-page reflection on how they connect with the cards' symbolism, spiritual significance, and intellectual themes.